bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Role detail
 """""""""""

-On the **Role Detail** view you can change Information and settings and edit them.
-The :guilabel:`Information` panel gives you the possibilities to change the display name, description or link the role to an external security name.
-On the :guilabel:`Users` panel you can add users to this role or remove them.
-The :guilabel:`Member` panel shows you all roles, which are members of this role.
+In the **Role Detail** view you can view and change the settings of and information about a user.

+In the :guilabel:`Role information` panel you can edit the display name and description of a role, or link the role to an external security name.
-You can add more or remove a role here.
-The :guilabel:`Permission` panel has the same functionalities, as the one you can find in the :ref:`engine-cockpit-user-detail` view.

-You can add additional properties to a role over the buttons :guilabel:`Add`, :guilabel:`Edit` and :guilabel:`Delete` on the panel :guilabel:`Properties`.
+In the :guilabel:`Users` panel you can add users to the role or remove them.

+Within the :guilabel:`Properties` panel you can edit properties of a role.

+The :guilabel:`Role members` panel displays all child roles.
+You can add or remove child roles here.

+In the :guilabel:`Permissions` panel you can see what permissions a role has and change them.
+A tick is shown if the role has a permission or permissions within a group.
+The tick is black if the role has this permission or all the permissions underneath this permission group.
+The tick is grey if the role has only some of the permission of a group.

 .. figure:: /_images/engine-cockpit/engine-cockpit-role-detail.png